alagarde-bit/Data-Visualization-Projects/README.md

 # Data-Visualization-Projects
+Welcome to my Data Visualization Portfolio!
+This repository is a collection of my work focusing on transforming complex datasets into clear, engaging, and informative visualizations.
+My portfolio demonstrates my ability to use various data visualization tools and technologies, including Tableau, Microsoft Power BI, and more!

 Data visualization dashboards I create in my free time to showcase my ability to create effective dashboards.

 My 6 pillars of data visualization: